TheEngageGroup/DMAWDOCS/README.md

 1. Click "Media" > "Library".

-2. Click the name of the image you want to edit
+2. Click the name of the image to edit.

-3. You can edit the name of the image here.
+3. Edit the name of the image here.
 Please keep in mind the image url will change if you update the name of the image.

-4. In order to crop an image, you will have to select what part of the image you want to be kept after the crop.
+4. In order to crop an image, select whatever part of the image you want to kept after the crop.

 5. After making a selection, click the crop button.